China locked down 50 million people and has to keep them fed

 Rui Zhong, a Wuhan native who lives in Washington, D.C., said that her mother’s elderly cousin died in the city in the past 10 days after a delay in the arrival of an ambulance.

-A 73-year-old man with a lung problem, he died on the way to the hospital, Rui said.
+A 73-year-old man with a lung problem, he died on the way to the hospital, Zhong said.

-“It’s hard to know for sure: could he have been saved?” said Rui, who works at the Woodrow Wilson Center.
+“It’s hard to know for sure: could he have been saved?” said Zhong, who works at the Woodrow Wilson Center.
 “But my family will always wonder.”

 The cause of death was never determined.
 “The doctors didn’t look at it super-closely,” she said.
 “He was cremated.”